widdix/aws-cf-checker/README.md

 ### securityGroupInbound

-Checks that only security groups attached to external load balancers allow traffic from public internet.
+Checks that only security groups attached to external load balancers allow traffic from public ip addresses.
+Security groups attached to internal load balancers, auto scaling groups (launch configuration), rds instances should only allow inbound traffic from other security groups or private ip addresses.

 Options: